The Radical Therapist: Beginnings: Minot, North Dakota

 The Radical Therapist took shape in the winter of 1969, in Minot, North Dakota, the product of three officers in the U.S. Air Force Regional Hospital.
 The idea for the journal came from Michael Glenn, a psychiatrist who had recently arrived as Chief of Neurology and Psychiatry.
 He was joined by David Bryan, the hospital social worker, and by Michael Galan, an MBA working in the hospital business office.
-The three of them further developed the idea, and — with Sara Glenn and Linda Bryan — formed the Radical Therapist Collective.
+The three of them further developed the idea, and—with Sara Glenn and Linda Bryan—formed the Radical Therapist Collective.
 The Collective solicited articles, contributing editors and subscriptions, and worked to produce and distribute the journal.
 After a year, they were joined by Deborah Levitt, from Bennington, Vermont, who had traveled cross-country to work with them.
 Their manifesto stated:

-Why have we begun another journal?
-No other publication meets the need we feel exists: to unite all people concerned with the radical analysis of therapy in this society.
-It is time we grouped together and made common cause.
-We need to exchange experience and ideas, and join others working toward change.
-The other “professional” journals are essentially establishment organs which back the status quo on most controversial issues… We need a new forum for our views.

-In the midst of a society tormented by war, racism, and social turmoil, therapy goes on with business as usual.
-In fact, therapists often look suspiciously at social change and label as ‘disturbed’ those who press towards it.

-Therapy today has become a commodity, a means of social control.
-We reject such an approach to people`s distress.
-We reject the pleasant careers with which the system rewards its adherents.
-The social system must change, and we will be workers toward such change.

 The Manifesto promised that the journal would provide a needed forum for all people working in the therapy fields; work to liberate therapy, therapists and others from backwards ideology; help develop new training programs; encourage the elaboration of a new psychology of men and women, as well as a new concept of family and community life; foster the development of more responsive therapy programs under client control; encourage new techniques; and confront the various ways U.S. society uses mental health institutions to oppress various people.

-The journal was highly critical of the “Establishment” and all its institutions.
+The journal was highly critical of the "Establishment" and all its institutions.
 In this sense, The Radical Therapist was similar to The Insurgent Sociologist, Science for the People, Radical Teacher, and other publications that targeted various groups of professionals whose political spectrum included left-leaning, radical, and revolutionary-minded activists.